2022-23 Series Information

 Connecting Curious Minds

-Curious People events feature a UNO Faculty who speaks about a topic they are an expert in or have studied in their personal and academic lives.
+Curious People events feature a UNO faculty member who speaks about a topic they are an expert in or have studied in their personal and academic lives.

 These events are free and open to the Omaha community to explore and learn about a number of topics, ranging from parasitic brain drain to technology developed to bring missing service members home.